tosinonikute/HackerNews/README.md

-# foodmenu
+# HackerNews
-A food ordering app
 - Making use of MVP achitecture
-- Firebase
-- Lambda Expressions
 - RxJava
-# HackerNews